What’s on in Devon in July 2026

 For tickets and more information see the Goren Festival website.

-Also expect face painting, a produce show, dog show and more than 200 stall holders,.
+Expect arena entertainment, dog, duck and pony displays as well as face painting, a produce show, and more than 200 stall holders,.

 Tickets are available on the gate and there’s a family ticket option.